ZILtoid1991/pixelperfectengine/mapformat.md

 Contains data related to sprite layers.

-As of version 1.0, SpriteLAyers can have additional ancillary tags as long as they don't have a collision with others within a single layer.
+As of version 1.0, SpriteLayers can have additional ancillary tags as long as they don't have a collision with others within a single layer.
 Within all those tags, there can be even more child tags with the same rule.
 Namespaces are restricted to internal use.

 `Layer:Sprite "Playfield A" 1`

-`value[0]` is the name of the layer.

 ### RenderingMode